 Our significant accounting policies are more fully described in Note 2 to our financial statements included in this Annual Report on Form 10-K. Not all of these significant accounting policies, however, require that we make estimates and assumptions that we believe are "critical accounting estimates."
-We have discussed our accounting policies with the audit committee of our board of directors, and we believe that our estimates relating to revenue recognition, accounting for fair value of warrant liabilities and share-based compensation described below are "critical accounting estimates."
+We have discussed our accounting policies with the audit committee of our board of directors, and we believe that our estimates relating to revenue recognition, share-based compensation, income taxes, other intangibles assets, net and goodwill described below are "critical accounting estimates."